towhee-io/towhee-docs/docs/advanced/layer-details.md

 ---
 id: layer-details
-title: Architecture part III: Layers
+title: Architecture part III - Layers
 ---

 Towhee offers an increasing group of layer blocks, which play as 'legos' for fast construction of machine learning models.
 Classical and newly published models are all supported.